JoeyBest/data-analytics-power-bi-report124/README.md

   3. DATABASE:
   4. USERNAME:
   5. PASSWORD:
-#### Now you can test the connection and if all work well then you can select save connection.
+#### Now you can test the connection and if all works well then you can select save connection.

 ### Check the Table and Column Names
 #### The database is now connected, but the tables within the database have different names to those we were working on in PowerBi.
 Using SQL we want to get an understanding for the data that it does have.